Should I Get a Lawyer for a Car Accident That Wasn’t My Fault in Texas? Key Facts for Texas Drivers

 3. Can I still get compensation if I’m partially at fault?

-Yes, as long as you’re less than 51% at fault, but your payout will be reduced based on your percentage of fault.
+Yes, as long as you’re less than 51% at fault, but any damages awarded may be adjusted based on your percentage of fault.

 4. Do I have to go to court if I hire a lawyer?

 Not always.
-Many cases settle out of court, but having a lawyer increases your leverage in negotiations.
+Many cases settle out of court, but some people choose a lawyer to assist with claim discussions and negotiations.

 5. How much does a Texas car accident lawyer cost?